Solanine, Green Potatoes, Nightshades, and Arthritis

 Is it safe to eat a green potato? from Michigan State University Extension

-Glycoalkaloids in Foods from Health Canada
+Glycoalkaloids in Foods from Health Canada (Solanine is a glycoalkaloid.)

 Should I Avoid Certain Foods? from Arthritis Research UK

 The Truth About Nightshades and Arthritis from the Arthritis Foundation